• Skip to main content

 Chris often says that anywhere a lemon can be used a preserved lemon could do a better job and I think that there is much truth in this assertion unless your main goal is acidity.

-Besides the traditional recipes of the world cuisines in which preserved lemons play a key role, I’ve rounded up below several ideas to show you how to add their essence, unique umami and depth to dishes.
-A few are from my childhood, others come from restaurants Chris has worked at and others are dishes we’ve made together in the past.
+Besides the recipes of North African and Middle Eastern cooking in which preserved lemons play a key role, I've rounded up below several ideas to show you how to add their essence, unique umami and depth to dishes.
+A few are from my childhood, others come from restaurants Chris has worked at and others are dishes we've made together in the past.

 Let's start with two extremely easy recipes - one for a compound butter and one for a delicious tapenade.